Other-People-UCSD/Pink-Currents/_posts/2021-06-07-blame-and-balm-interview.md

 <strong>Q: Did you feel that the conflict explored in this poem defined your relationship with your
 grandmother?</strong>

-A: I can say that my relationship with almost anyone in my family is strained, often due to intergenerational conflict.
+<strong>A:</strong> I can say that my relationship with almost anyone in my family is strained, often due to
+intergenerational conflict.
 I think the first thing that struck me with my grandmother's death was how little I knew about her.
 Going through her photo albums and other items made me realize I didn't really know her as I thought I did.
 When it comes to defining a relationship with her, it's